emillundstrm/alderlang/README.md

 # Alder Programming Language

-“There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
-The first method is far more difficult.”
+"There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
+The first method is far more difficult."

 ― C. A. R. Hoare

+"Any sufficiently complicated C or Fortran program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp."

+― Philip Greenspun

 :warning: This is a personal project, for my own learning and enjoyment.
-If you are interested in how to parse and interpret a programming language, then stay around and take a look.
-If you are looking for something _useful_, you are in the wrong place.
+If you are interested in how to parse and interpret a programming language, then stay around and take a look - but be aware that the implementation is very inefficient (and possibly wrong).
+If you are looking for something
+ _useful_, you are in the wrong place.

 ## About The Project